 Before the theoretical question of when it would be most productive for students to be working in different social planes can be fully explored, more support is needed for researchers to be able to orchestrate their learning designs within the classroom.
 When putting technology in the classroom, it is important to not only consider what the researchers' needs are but also how this would fit into the context of teachers' needs.
 If the technology does not support the teacher's classroom values, it will not be used by the teacher in the classroom and when used, will not be as effective because it does not align with classroom expectations.
 In recent years, there has been an increased focus on providing technology that is teacher-centric through the use of teacher dashboards and orchestration systems (Prieto, Dlab, Gutiérrez, Abdulwahed, & Balid, 2011; Verbert et al., 2014).
-These systems support the teachers in the implementation, running, and monitoring of the classroom through the use of teachers can spend more time teaching and supporting the learning process.
+These systems support the teachers in the implementation, running, and monitoring of the classroom through the use of technology to lower their cognitive load and more effectively identify students that need support so that teachers can spend more time teaching and supporting the learning process.
 Specifically, in terms of supporting multiple social planes within the classroom, research into the development and support of orchestration systems has recently gained popularity.
 Orchestration systems can support the design of the learning activity, the adaption and planning of the activity for a specific class, and the real-time management of that activity